 It’s been touted has having all sorts of medicinal properties, from lowering blood pressure to being a natural diuretic, and folk remedies for everything in between.
 It’s supposedly rich in pectin, which means we’ll be looking at a hibiscus-scented jam experiment in the near future.

 The cap of an eggplant is also called a calyx.
-It’s also worth 17 points in Scrabble.Got some more time to waste?
-Try one of these:
+It’s also worth 17 points in Scrabble.More pretty pictures in these articles: